Rajpratik71/eucalyptus-wiki/AWS-Tools.md

 Eucalyptus strives for 100% API compatibility with all currently supported AWS services.
-Our goal is to be a "drop-in replacement AWS region", or as close to that as humanly possible.
-We support the following open source AWS tools.
+Our goal is to be a "drop-in replacement AWS region".
+We currently recommend the following open source tools for use with both AWS and Eucalyptus.

 ## Recommended tools